Student Financial Services

 When is my bill due?

-Fall tuition is due on August 5, Winter tuition is due on November 13, Spring tuition is due on January 5 and Summer tuition is due on May 5.
+Fall tuition is due on August 11, Winter tuition is due in November, Spring tuition is due in January and Summer tuition is due in May.
 Late fees are assessed on the total account balance if payment is not received by the due date.

 What if I cannot pay all at once, or am still finalizing my financial aid?

 If you cannot pay all at once or are still finalizing your financial aid, we offer a payment plan option.
 To sign up for the payment plan, log in to Anchor Access, navigate to “Tuition & Billing”, and select the Bill and Payment Suite.
 Select the Payment Plan option from the menu and follow the prompts.
-There are four payments each semester, beginning on August 5 for fall term and January 5 for spring term.
+There are four payments each semester.

 Financial aid cannot be used for payment until it is finalized and listed on your bill as being available for payment.
 If you do not see your financial aid on your e-bill, please check Anchor Access to see if you have any requirements that are not satisfied.